The Ultimate Guide to Pest Control Marketing

 Click rates are the ratio of recipients who click a link that you have included in your message.
 In many email campaigns, you have to get your recipients to click in order to be successful.
 Are you trying to get existing customers to schedule their next appointment?
 They will need to click to the site.
 Trying to get prospects to sign up?
 They need to click.
 You get the picture.

 Goal: For most industries, you are aiming to have a click rate of at least 2.5%.
-It is important to note that click rate is different than the click-to-open rate.
+It is important to note that click rate is different from the click-to-open rate.
 Click rate compares the number of clicks to the total recipients, not just those who opened the email.

 How to improve: Where open rate improvement focused on the subject line, click rate focuses on the body of the email.
 This is the overall message you write, the design of the email, as well as the CTA you are using.
 There are a lot of variables to test and play around with, but remember to put yourself in the mind of the recipient.